RandomGgames/BedrockBreaker/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Report Issue
-about: Create a report to help us improve
+about: Create a bug/issue post so it can be fixed
-title: "[BUG] "
+title: "[ISSUE] *Quickly describe issue here*"
 labels: bug
 assignees: RandomGgames

 ---

-## Bug Description:
+## Issue Description:
-*Replace me with a clear and concise description of what the bug is.
+*Replace me with a clear and concise description of what the issue is.
 Explain what you were doing, what you expected to happen, and what happened instead.
 If applicable, also add screenshots/videos/urls.*

 ### Context:
  - Game Version: ```game_version_here```